Internet Security

 Written by prodigitalweb

-As China begins to feel the impact of speedy economic growth taking place without any equivalent development in data protection, China’s President Xi Jinping has made cyber security now a national priority.
+As China begins to feel the impact of speedy economic growth taking place without any equivalent development in Cyber Gatekeepers, China’s President Xi Jinping has made Cyber Gatekeepers now a national priority.
 China’s National Computer Network emergency Response Technical Team which is non-profit agency, in May, had stated that it had recorded 9,068 incidents of data leaks in 2014, which was thrice the time as in 2013.

 This reflected the `grim challenges’ of Chinese cyber security as per official Xinhua news agency.
 Companies are now collecting across China to resolve this issue as per industry observers, comprising of young techies with excellent security skills as well as work experience, at firms such as Alibaba, Baidu Inc. and Tencent Holdings Ltd.